naitik0009/ai-architect-generator/README.md

 Data Augmentation: A Python script ingests raw JSON samples and applies geometric scaling and mirroring to synthetically expand the dataset.

-LoRA Fine-Tuning: The augmented dataset is formatted into conversational .jsonl pairs and used to fine-tune Qwen2.5-Coder-3B-Instruct natively on M-series chips via mlx_lm.
+LoRA Fine-Tuning: The augmented dataset is formatted into conversational .jsonl pairs and used to fine-tune Qwen2.5-Coder-7B-Instruct-4bit natively on M-series Max chips via mlx_lm.

 Geometric Post-Processing: A deterministic algorithm (planned) to "snap" AI-hallucinated coordinates to a grid.

-🚀 Quick Start (Apple Silicon)
+🚀 Quick Start (Apple Silicon - 32GB M3 Max Optimized)
 1. Environment Setup
 Clone the repository and create a local virtual environment.
-Note: The virtual environment folder is not portable; recreate it if moving between different Macs.
+Note: The virtual environment folder is not portable; recreate it fresh on the new Mac.

 Bash
 git clone https://github.com/naitik0009/ai-architect-generator.git